 experience on our website.
 If you continue, we'll assume that you are happy to receive

-Find out how we maintain the fences along the railway and what to do if you have a problem with one of our fences
+How we maintain the fences along the railway and what to do if there is a problem with one of our fences

-We use fences, and natural screens such as thorny shrubs, to mark the boundary of our land.
-They can also serve as a useful deterrent to keep the railways safe from trespassing and vandalism.
+We use fences and natural screens such as thorny shrubs to mark the boundary of our land.
+They also serve as a useful deterrent to prevent trespass and vandalism.

-However fencing varies across the network depending on the level of risk; so some of our fencing may not be suitable for keeping small animals – such as pet dogs – off of the railway.
+The fencing used varies across the network depending on the level of risk, so some of our fencing may not be suitable for keeping small animals off of the railway.
 Dog owners should always take extra care when in the vicinity of the railway.

-If a fence is showing signs of age and fatigue, we’ll investigate and assess it.
+If a fence is showing signs of age and fatigue, let us know and we’ll investigate and assess it.

-If you want to know more about how we look after the fences along the railway, or have a problem with any of our fences, please get in touch with us.
+If you want to know more or have a problem with any of our fences, please get in touch with us.

-Medium security fences: These include chain-link style fences – sometimes with barbed wire along the top – to prevent people climbing over them and onto the tracks
+Medium security: includes chain-link fences, sometimes include barbed wire along the top to prevent people climbing onto the tracks.

-Palisade fencing: These high-security barriers are used in areas which suffer from high levels of railway crime
+Palisade: high-security barriers used in areas with high levels of railway crime.

-Post and wire fencing: This is used to prevent animals straying onto the tracks and to separate our boundary from public highways
+Post and wire: used to prevent animals straying onto the tracks and to separate the railway from public highways.

-Vegetation: Plants and trees can be used to create a natural boundary along the railway
+Vegetation: plants and trees are used to create a natural boundary.